 - fill your classroom with plants and pictures of animals and other natural things, and have a Nature Corner

 - use the term "the rest of Nature" (instead of just "Nature") to continually give the impression that we humans are also part of the natural world

 - refer to other species as our friends and neighbours (after all, good neighbours come in all species)

-- make outdoor sensory awareness activities (seeing, hearing, smelling, touching, tasting) part of their teaching repertoire
+- make outdoor sensory awareness activities (seeing, hearing, smelling, touching, tasting) part of your teaching repertoire

 - point out beauty in the natural world

 encourage students to talk about their favourite plants and animals, or discover their totem/guardian plants or animals

 - I once asked a Native Canadian friend how I would recognize my totem animal.
 "It's an animal who appears to you," he explained, "in real life or in dreams.
 It's an animal with whom you spend time and share life experiences."
 I knew right away that my totem animal is the (river) otter — an animal I had "met" several times while canoeing, who seemed to be giving me messages about protecting our beloved river, and who represents, in the Native North American tradition, care and joy and playfulness and balanced feminine energy.

 - Each student, in turn, tells the story of something they put into the Friendship Bowl that week/month and something they received from the Friendship Bowl (be sure to model including the rest of Nature when you take your turn).

 - The Friendship Bowl can be imaginary/symbolic, but a class-chosen (or class-made) vessel is even better.

 - For writing practice, have students write and actually put in the Friendship Bowl what they share with the class.